 You can choose to play in a single season, with just the players and parks from that season, or you can draw on the entire player pool of over 70,000 player-seasons, with the same Eras of Play and parks available in the current Classic version of the game.

 If you choose to draw on the entire player pool, only one season of a player may be selected.
 Once one season of a player has been signed, all others will be unavailable, except that, prior to Opening Day, if a player is released, all versions of that player are available again to sign.
 (After Opening Day, if a player is released, only the released version of the player will be available in the free agent pool.)
-You can, however, set up your league to allow multiple versions of players to be used, if you wish.
+You can, however, set up your league to allow multiple seasons of players to be used, if you wish (but multiples of the same player season cannot be used in a league under any circumstances).

 The biggest difference between the Single-Season and Classic versions of the game is the Playing Time Limitation (PTL) system.
 Once a batter or pitcher reaches 110% of their real-life PA or IP, they will turn into "pumpkins".
 A "pumpkin" batter or pitcher will perform badly ... below replacement level for their position and the season or era of play in which your league is set.
 (You can, however, choose to turn the PTL system off when you set up your league.)
 Note that other aspects of player performance besides hitting for batters and pitching for pitchers will not change: for example, "pumpkin" batters will continue to field and run, and pitchers to bat, as rated, even after they turn into pumpkins.